I am an Assistant Professor in Economic Geography and Innovation Studies at the University of Hong Kong.

-Frank van der Wouden is a post-doctoral scholar at the department of Management and Organizations at the Kellogg School of Management of Northwestern University and affiliated with the Northwestern Institute on Complex Systems.
-He received a PhD in Economic Geography from the University of California, Los Angeles.
+Before moving to Hong Kong, I was a post-doctoral scholar at the department of Management and Organizations at the Kellogg School of Management of Northwestern University and affiliated with the Northwestern Institute on Complex Systems.

 - Van der Wouden, F. & Van Niftrik et al. (2019) “Machine learning algorithm identifies patients at high risk for early complications after intracranial tumor surgery: registry based cohort study”, Neurosurgery (In Print)